-Americord is one of only two private cord blood banks that specialize in placenta tissue banking.
+Americord is one of the only private cord blood banks that specialize in placenta tissue banking.

 What is The Placenta?